How do I care for my saw?

 How do I change the blade?

-If your in the field, insert a knife or anything that fits into the slotted screw.
+If you're in the field, insert a flathead form your multi tool, the point of a knife 9one that you don’t mid dulling of course) or anything that fits into the slotted screw.
 Replace the blade and screw it back on.

 My blade bent, now it won’t fold into the saw.

-If the blade bends from a tree pinching it, you can warp it back into shape with pliers, but unless it’s perfectly straight it will never cut as well as it once did.
+If the blade bends from a tree pinching it, you can warp it back into shape with pliers, but unless it’s perfectly straight it will never cut as well as it once did, and may be hard to slide back into it’s handles.

 Replacement blades are very inexpensive, it is recommended to change the blade out should this happen.